markusthoemmes/kata-containers/.digitalocean/README.md

+[//]: # (NOTE: Because this repo is private, the static-check link check will fail.
+Including the $ works around this. https://github.com/kata-containers/tests/blob/773554c04fa0d335205b7f85ce80076fed62710d/.ci/static-checks.sh#L717)

 # DigitalOcean App Platform Kata Containers Fork

 The App Platform team maintains a private fork for the purposes of building patched kata-container, linux, and QEMU binaries.
-This mechanism should be exercised for every kata-containers update used in App Platform's [doks-runtimes](https://github.com/digitalocean/doks-runtimes) node upgrader.
+This mechanism should be exercised for every kata-containers update used in App Platform's [doks-runtimes](https://github.com/digitalocean/doks-runtimes?$) node upgrader.

 ## Versions
 The kata containers project selects component versions based upon the [versions.yaml](../versions.yaml) file in the root of the project.